 The Makers of the Sacred Harp by David Warren Steel with Richard H. Hulan.
 Released in November 2010, this long-awaited companion to The Sacred Harp is a comprehensive guide to the composers, texts, and tunes of this tunebook.
 (See table of contents online).
 The publisher's website states: "This authoritative reference work investigates the roots of the Sacred Harp, the central collection of the deeply influential and long-lived southern tradition of shape-note singing.
 Where other studies of the Sacred Harp have focused on the sociology of present-day singers and their activities, David Warren Steel and Richard H. Hulan concentrate on the regional culture that produced the Sacred Harp in the nineteenth century and delve deeply into history of its authors and composers.
 They trace the sources of every tune and text in the Sacred Harp, from the work of B. F. White, E. J. King, and their west Georgia contemporaries who helped compile the original collection in 1844 to the contributions by various composers to the 1936 to 1991 editions.
 The Makers of the Sacred Harp also includes analyses of the textual influences on the music - including metrical psalmody, English evangelical poets, American frontier preachers, camp meeting hymnody, and revival choruses - and essays placing the Sacred Harp as a product of the antebellum period with roots in religious revivalism.
 Drawing on census reports, local histories, family Bibles and other records, rich oral interviews with descendants, and Sacred Harp Publishing Company records, this volume reveals new details and insights about the history of this enduring American musical tradition."
-The final chapter of the book on the songs of the Sacred Harp (1991 Edition) provides more detailed information on the sources of words and music of each song than what is in the tunebook itself.
+The final chapter of the book on the songs of The Sacred Harp (1991 Edition) provides more detailed information on the sources of words and music of each song than what is in the tunebook itself.
 Cases in which a tune is a variant of another tune are briefly pointed out.
 Warren Steel is a Professor of Music and Southern Culture at the University of Mississippi; Richard Hulan, who wrote the chapters on the poetic texts, is an independent scholar of American folk hymnody.
 The cover features newly commissioned artwork by Bethanne Hill.
 The book has 346 pages (not 240 pages as stated in Amazon.com), 10 plates, and 3 genealogical charts.
 Available in clothbound edition (ISBN 978-0-252-03567-8, list price $70.00) and paperbound edition (ISBN 978-0-252-07760-9, list price $25.00).
 Published in the Music in American Life Series of the University of Illinois Press.
-Sacred Harp singers may order the book from either of two nonprofit organizations at discounted prices while supplies last: $13.50 per paperback book plus $3.50 shipping per book or $50.00 per hardback edition plus $6.00 shipping per book.
-The organizations are The Sacred Harp Publishing Co. and the Joe Beasley Memorial Foundation Online Store.
+Sacred Harp singers may order the book from either of two nonprofit organizations at discounted prices while supplies last: The Sacred Harp Publishing Co. and the Joe Beasley Memorial Foundation Online Store.
 (The former takes PayPal and checks, while the latter takes PayPal and credit/debit cards.)

 On October 21, 2010 Professor Steel presented at the Library of Congress a Botkin Lecture, in which he discussed some of the contents of his book.
 The flyer for the lecture is online.
 The video of the lecture is found at the Botkin Lecture archives site.

 The Sacred Harp: A Tradition and Its Music, by Buell E. Cobb, Jr. This excellent and unique scholarly account of all aspects of the Sacred Harp tradition has been required reading for every serious Sacred Harp singer.
-Although in need of updating, it should still be read, along with the 2010 book The Makers of the Sacred Harp by Steel with Hulan (described above), for a detailed overview of the tradition and the music.
+Although in need of updating, it should still be read, along with the 2010 book The Makers of the Sacred Harp by Steel with Hulan (described above) and Buell Cobb's 2013 memoir (described immediately below), for a detailed overview of the tradition and the music.
 The author is an Alabamian who was drawn into Sacred Harp in his college years and later wrote a Master's thesis on the subject.
 While some scholarly studies examine the tradition from the outside, Mr. Cobb, a gifted writer and singer whose phenomenal treble voice is heard at many singings each year, observes and analyzes the musical and social aspects of the Southern tradition from the inside, yet with objectivity and perspicacity.
 This book was initially published in hardback in 1978 and was reissued in paperback (Brown Thrasher edition, 254 pages) in 1989 with an updated preface describing the status of Sacred Harp singing in 1988.
 Because much has changed in the expanding Sacred Harp world since Mr. Cobb wrote the book and the later preface, the book does not describe the nationwide revival in Sacred Harp in the 1990s and later.
 Furthermore, the appendix listing all Southern singings, not revised since 1978, is no longer accurate.
 (For current singing information, see minutes books listed later in this chapter.)
 The 1989 paperback edition was out of print but has reappeared in the catalog of the publisher, the University of Georgia Press.
 It is also available through major online outlets such as Amazon.com.
 ISBN of 0-8203-2371-3.
 The price is $22.95.

 I Belong to This Band, Hallelujah: Community, Spirituality, and Tradition Among Sacred Harp Singers, by Laura Clawson.
 Published in 2011, Laura Clawson, a professional writer as well as a very active and well-traveled Sacred Harp singer, draws on her own experience to describe and analyze the feelings of community and transcendence felt by both traditional Southern singers and diverse singers from outside the South, all of whom eventually find that the joy of singing Sacred Harp leads them to care for each other in spite of exceedingly diverse backgrounds.
 The themes of the book are the making of music, of authenticity, and of community.
 She describes Sacred Harp communities in the Sand Mountain region of northeastern Alabama, west Georgia, Chicago, Minneapolis-St. Paul, and New England.
 As a participant in the recording of songs for the movie "Cold Mountain" and the subsequent Academy Awards ceremony, she describes from an insider's perspective the effect that this brief spotlight had on the Sacred Harp community.
 Both this book and Kiri Miller's Traveling Home cover some of the same issues, but because the sets of experiences of the two authors are not identical, both should be of great interest to Sacred Harp singers.
 224 pages.
 Published by the University of Chicago Press in three editions: clothbound (ISBN: 9780226109589, $72), paperbound (ISBN: 9780226109596, $24), and E-book for Kindle, iPad, etc. (ISBN: 9780226109633, $7-24).
 The Table of Contents and selected excerpts can be read on the Amazon.com page for this book.